eGovPDX/portlandor/web/modules/custom/portland_migrations/README.md

 lando terminus remote:drush portlandor.powr-[ID] -- migrate:import city_code_sections_redirects
 ```
 ##### Manual migrations for city code
 The following city code sections have images that need to be manually migrated.
-There are few enough that it's not worth creating the custom plugin to hande them.
+There are few enough that it's not worth creating the custom plugin to handle them.
 * 1.04.010 Description
 * 11.40.050 Private Tree Permit Standards and Review Factors
 * 11.60.030 Tree Protection Specifications